Scoring Hub

 Organizations

-USA Cheer Spirit Federation โ€” the national governing body for all-star cheerleading in the US.
+U.S. All Star Federation — the national governing body for all-star cheerleading.
 Publishes the rules book, age grid, level definitions, and coach/judge certification programs.
-Represents USA at ICU international events.
+Works with IASF on international events.

 YCADA